Supporting Embedded Content

 We’ve now managed to run multiple Frames’ worth of JavaScript in a single JSContext, and isolated them somewhat so that they don’t mess with each others’ state.
 But the whole point of this exercise is to allow some interaction between same-origin frames.
 Let’s do that now.

 The simplest way two frames can interact is that they can get access to each other’s state via the parent attribute on the Window object.
-If the two frames have the same origin, that lets one frame calls methods, access variables, and modify browser state for the other frame.
+If the two frames have the same origin, that lets one frame call methods, access variables, and modify browser state for the other frame.
 Because we’ve had these same-origin frames share a JSContext, this isn’t too hard to implement.
 Basically, we’ll need a way to go from a window ID to its parent frame’s window ID:

 class JSContext: